adrian-afl/afl-math/README.md

-# afl-math
+# @aeroflightlabs/linear-math

-like gl-matrix but typescript and object based
+This is a port of gl-matrix v3 into a modern typescript.